 In 2003, a caring woman began feeding starving cats behind a restaurant.
 Others joined in the effort and the group was named Wild About Cats (WAC).
 Feeding stations were set up in Crossville and Fairfield Glade.
 Cats were trapped, neutered and returned to the feeding stations (TNR).
 Friendly cats were fostered and adopted locally.
 The adoptable cats were publicized on Facebook and at volunteer expos.
 In 2019, WAC began posting cats for adoption on national adoption websites and cats that are adopted out-of-state are transported using a professional animal transport service.
 In 2021, WAC was renamed Wild About Cats of Cumberland County (WACCC) and became a 501(c)(3) non-profit organization.
 Also in 2021, the president of WACCC turned her garage into a rescue and rehab facility (R&R).
 The majority of cats are housed in the R&R while they wait to be neutered and adopted.
 The rest of the cats are fostered by volunteers.

 All of our adoptable cats and kittens are neutered and vet checked before being placed for adoption, and all Trap-Neuter-Return feral cats are neutered and vet checked before being returned.
-We could not do what we do without the services of veterinarians who provide services to us: Village Vet Clinic, Best Friends Veterinary Hospital, Planned Pet-Hood, and Claws & Paws 4 a Cause.
+We could not do what we do without the services of veterinarians who provide services to us: Best Friends Veterinary Hospital, Planned Pet-Hood, Claws & Paws 4 a Cause, and Highland Veterinary Clinic.

 Our rescue would not be able to have as many cats adopted as we do without the contributions and dedication of Rescue Riders Pet Transport.
 In some areas of the country spay-neuter programs have been successful enough to reduce the number of available adoptable pets.
 Our friendly, adoptable cats and kittens are transported to these areas of the US where they have loving homes waiting for them.